 - What’s under the proposed garden area (grass, vigorous weeds, pavement)

-- What the paths between garden beds will be composed of (grass, dirt, wood chips, gravel)
+- The composition of the paths between garden beds (grass, dirt, wood chips, gravel)

 All of this information will help you choose a garden bed style that is right for you.